 Trujillo also faces regional opposition from Venezuelan President Rómulo Betancourt.

-In retaliation, Trujillo supports numerous plots by Venezuelan exiles to overthrow Betancourt, leading the Venezuelan government to take its case against Trujillo to the OAS.
+In retaliation, Trujillo supports numerous plots by Venezuelan exiles to overthrow Betancourt, leading the Venezuelan government to take its case against Trujillo to the Organisation of American States (OAS).

-1960 - The 14th of June Movement hatches a plot to assassinate Trujillo on 21 January.
-However, a day before the assassination attempt the secret police sweep, arresting many of the leaders of the movement, including the Mirabel sisters and their husbands.
+1960 - The 14th of June Movement hatches a plot to assassinate Trujillo.
+The date is set for 21 January.
+On 20 January the secret police sweep.
+Many of the leaders of the movement are arrested, including the Mirabel sisters and their husbands.

 The sisters are released but soon after are murdered.
-The story of the sisters will later be dramatised in the film 'In the Time of the Butterflies'.
+Their story is later dramatised in the film 'In the Time of the Butterflies'.

 Meanwhile, Trujillo orders his foreign agents to assassinate Betancourt.
 The attempt, on 24 June, injures but does not kill the Venezuelan president.